|

 - GR 59 - The Jura and Bugey trail, from the

-Vosges to Grenoble.
+Vosges to near Grenoble.

 - GR 65 - The Santiago de Compostella pilgrimage